dontiboy/spring-boot-camel-rest-docker/README.md

-# Read Me First
+# Read Me

-This is an application to create a REST API using Camel and Spring Boot. for below requirements.
+This is Spring Boot Application to create a REST API using Camel for below requirements.

-This dockerized implementation provides RESTful API and apache camel routes for validation against json schema and integrates message from backend service.
+This dockerized implementation provides RESTful API and apache camel routes for validation against json schemas and integrates with backend service.

 ### Requirements